Yes, they’re still in session: Virginia lawmakers meet, but no deal yet on a state budget

 This extraordinary special session has now gone on longer than the 46-day regular session set to begin in January.
-The slow pace is a product of both caution and ambition as Democratic leaders tackle big issues such as overhauling police oversight while wrestling with the logistics of legislating during a pandemic.
+The slow pace is a product of both caution and ambition as Democratic leaders tackle such big issues as overhauling police oversight while wrestling with the logistics of legislating during a pandemic.

-“We all obviously expected and hoped that this session would be shorter, but on the other hand we also recognize that the most important thing is to get it right,” said House Speaker Eileen Filler-Corn (D-Fairfax), who has been the only lawmaker inside the state Capitol as the House convenes virtual sessions via Zoom.
+“We all obviously expected and hoped that this session would be shorter, but on the other hand, we also recognize that the most important thing is to get it right,” said House Speaker Eileen Filler-Corn (D-Fairfax), who has been the only lawmaker inside the state Capitol as the House convenes virtual sessions on Zoom.
 Most delegates log in from home.

 The Senate has continued meeting in person in a conference room at the Science Museum of Virginia that allows them to sit a safe distance apart.
 But the rental space isn’t always available.
 This week the Senate was booted on Thursday and Friday to make way for a wedding party, adding another week to the budget process.

-Senate Majority Leader Richard Saslaw (D-Fairfax) blamed Republicans for that delay, saying their refusal to waive certain procedural steps prevented part of the budget process from being done before the wedding.
+Senate Majority Leader Richard L. Saslaw (D-Fairfax) blamed Republicans for that delay, saying their refusal to waive certain procedural steps prevented part of the budget process from being done before the wedding.

 But Republicans say the new Democratic majority has bitten off too much by adding criminal justice and social issues onto the agenda.